2023-07-29 21:51:37

 “The Earth was formed by the fusion of several asteroids, he mentions.
 Studying asteroids helps our understanding of the origins of our planet. »

 The asteroid comes from a region of space that cooled long before the central part of what became the solar system.
-Materials were “frozen” long before they could be changed by heat.
+Materials were “frozen” long before they might be changed by heat.
 Collecting the samples directly from the asteroid’s surface allows scientists to examine them without considering the effects the meteorites experience as they pass through Earth’s atmosphere.

 “The rocks of Bénou are from an older part of the solar system, says Professor Hildebrand.
 We can examine the series [de matériaux] without the atmosphere filter. »